react-native-datetimepicker/datetimepicker/README.md

 Sets style directly on picker component.
 By default, the picker height is determined based on the `display` prop.

 Please note that by default, picker's text color is controlled by the application theme (light / dark mode).
 In dark mode, text is white and in light mode, text is black.
+If you want to control the application theme, we recommend using [react-native-theme-control](https://github.com/vonovak/react-native-theme-control).

 This means that e.g. if the device has dark mode turned on, and your screen background color is white, you will not see the picker.
 Please use the `Appearance` api to adjust the picker's background color so that it is visible, as we do in the [example App](/example/App.js).
 Alternatively, use the `themeVariant` prop or [opt-out from dark mode (discouraged)](https://stackoverflow.com/a/56546554/2070942).